luisomoreau/ttn-stack-k8s/README.md

 1. Deploy the cert-manager with `kubectl apply -f manifests/cert-manager`
 1. Deploy TTN stack with `kubectl apply -k manifests`

-1. Execute the following commands (and replace:
+1. Execute the following commands (do not forget to replace `ttn-lw-stack-xxxxxxxxxxx-xxxx` with your pod and `your-email@tld.com` with your email):

 ```
 $> kubectl get pods -n lorawan-stack